What is the meaning of CIL. Phrases containing CIL

 Cecilia Webber (born 2002), known professionally as Cil, is an American singer and songwriter based in Los Angeles.
 She has opened for Stevie Nicks and

-Coal India Limited (CIL) is an Indian public sector undertaking (PSU) and the largest government-owned coal producer in the world.
-Headquartered in Kolkata
+Coal India Limited (CIL) is an Indian state-owned coal mining company headquartered in Kolkata.
+It is the largest coal producer in the world by output

 EdCIL (India) Limited or simply EdCIL (earlier known as Educational Consultants India Limited) is a Public Sector Undertaking in India under the administrative